Boavizta/BoAmps/tools/json_generator/bash/README.md

 ## Troubleshooting:
 - if you have this error: "/bin/bash^M: bad interpreter: No such file or directory" -> use this command: `sed -i -e 's/\r$//' <script_name>`

+## Change log

+**gen_form.sh:**
+- v0.81 :
+  - Correction to accept in the cmd column string with spaces with for the # option

+**form2json.sh:**
+- v0.87 :
+  - Correction to accept string with spaces in the form and put it inside the json trimming only space before and after the string and not all the spaces.
+  - Correction to don't put a last comma in the JSON file if the quality field is not null